Stacks-OnStacks/BigMacSideofWindows/project2_concept.md

 ### <u>Team Members</u>: Caleb Beck, Byron Fedele, Issiaka Kone, Handerson Coq, & Sammy Box
 # IT Helpdesk - an IT Ticketing Service
-- <b>Description:</b> An IT Ticketeting API that allows employees of {{COMPANY NAME}} to create/edit/delete IT tickets for their IT issues.
+- <b>Description:</b> An IT Ticketeting API that allows employees of {{COMPANY NAME}} to create and manage IT tickets for their IT issues.
 The admin can appoint technicians (ITPros) that will confirm/process/resolve tickets based on their priority level.
 The Admin can also create/edit/delete departments
 <br></br>
 - <b>Possible External APIs:</b>
   - Google Login API*
   - Profile Generator API
   - Analytic Graphics API
-  - Google Messaging API*
+  - Google Messaging API (depreciated)
 <br></br>
 - <b>User Stories</b>
   1. Any user can register a new account/Users can update/delete their account (User,ITPro,Admin)